BoddulaSiddharth/Desktop-Assistant/README.md

 The new version just dropped.
 Desktop Assistant is being updated with 2 more exciting functionalities they are:

-(i) Shutdown feture.
-This feture enables us to shutdown the device with voice and button
+(i) Shutdown feature.
+This feature enables us to shut down the device with voice and button

-(ii)Clipcoard fetutre.
-This feture helps us to convert the text in the clipboard in to a notepad file.
+(ii)Clipboard feature.
+This feature helps us to convert the text in the clipboard into a notepad file.

 Libraries need to be downloaded: